thepirat000/Audit.NET/README.md

 Values: _True_|_False_

-Description: To indicate if the library should test the data connection when creating a scope.
+To indicate if the library should test the data connection when creating a scope.

 ####Key: **AuditSourcePath**

-Description: The EventLog Source name (for EventLogDataAccess) or the File path (for FileDataAccess)
+To indicate the EventLog Source name (for EventLogDataAccess) or the File path (for FileDataAccess)

 Default value: "Application" (for EventLogDataAccess), Current directory (for FileDataAccess)

 ####Key: **AuditLogName**

-Description: The EventLog Log name (for EventLogDataAccess) or the FileName prefix (for FileDataAccess)
+The EventLog Log name (for EventLogDataAccess) or the FileName prefix (for FileDataAccess)

 Default value: "Application" (for EventLogDataAccess), "" (for FileDataAccess)